clarkezone/previewd/README.md

 - [x] Version command including update to makefile

 In Progress

-- [ ] BasicServer command with cancelation
+- [ ] BasicServer command with cancellation
 - [ ] test coverage for BasicServer
 - [ ] Port provided by environment using viper + cobra
 - [ ] metrics for basicserver